voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 Likewise, whenever you modify the Session's view, either in the App or by programmatically setting
 :meth:`session.view <fiftyone.core.session.Session.view>`, the confusion matrix
-is automatically updated to show the cell counts for only those detections that are included in the current view.
+is automatically updated to show the cell counts for only those objects that are included in the current view.

 .. code-block:: python